MdAsifInIT/The-Ultimate-C-Programming-Course/README.md

 ---

-Code is like humor.
-When you have to explain it, it’s bad.
+Experience is the name everyone gives to their mistakes. – Oscar Wilde